zemitswasfuh/fs-pet-shop/2_http.md

-# Basic Node HTTP server
+# Node HTTP Server

 ![pet-shop](https://i.imgur.com/Ec7j4nr.jpg)

 A local pet shop keeps a database for all the pets they have in stock.
-However, they need you to build a Node server application that handles a variety of HTTP requests and sends an appropriate HTTP response back.
+However, they need you to build a server application in Node to handle a variety of HTTP requests and send an HTTP response back.

-The HTTP requests will be in the form of create, read, update, and destroy (CRUD) commands.
-These commands will ultimately manage their database, which is a JSON file.
-Once correctly handled, the server app will need to send an appropriate HTTP response back.
-Details of the HTTP requests that the server app will need to handle and their expected HTTP responses can be found below.
+The HTTP requests will be commands in the form of create, read, update, and destroy (CRUD).
+These commands will manage their database, which is the same JSON-formatted `pets.json` file.
+Once the command is correctly handled, the app will need to send an appropriate HTTP response back.
+Details of the HTTP requests that the app will need to handle and their expected HTTP responses can be found below.

 ## Getting started

-After you've fork and clone this repository to your development environment, change into the project directory.
+Change into the project directory.

 ```shell
 cd path/to/project